 Restaurant discount cards compared – are they worth it?

-Tastecard, Dine, Meerkat Meals, Gourmet Society and Hi-Life Diners Club all offer 2-4-1 dining or up to 50% off your meal.
-They sound great – but are they worth shelling out for?
+Tastecard, Dine, Meerkat Meals, Gourmet Society and Hi-Life Diners Club all offer good deals on dining out, but are they worth shelling out for?

 You know me, I’m always looking for deals and discounts, and dining cards seem like a fantastic way to save some cash when eating out.
 But could you just be paying for something you don’t really need?